 - get prereqs on your ARM device

-apt install libbz2-dev liblzma-dev libsqlite3-dev libncurses5-dev libgdbm-dev zlib1g-dev libreadline-dev libssl-dev tk-dev build-essential libncursesw5-dev libc6-dev openssl git
+apt install libffi-dev libbz2-dev liblzma-dev libsqlite3-dev libncurses5-dev libgdbm-dev zlib1g-dev libreadline-dev libssl-dev tk-dev build-essential libncursesw5-dev libc6-dev openssl git

 Why upgrade to Python 3.6?

-Python 3.6 represents a real milestone, as profound in some ways as Python 3.4.
+Python 3.6 represents a real milestone, as profound an improvement as Python 3.4 over Python 2.7.

 typingtype hinting–detect bugs before they strike